JinTTTT/nav2_with_isaac_ros_visual_slam/README.md

 - Ensure LiDAR is properly connected and configured
 - Drive robot around sufficiently during mapping for complete coverage
-- Set initial pose estimate in RViz before navigation
+- Set initial pose estimate in RViz before navigation * _only for amcl localization *
-- Choose localization method based on specific requirements